1. EQUAL OPPORTUNITIES STATEMENT

 We are committed to promoting equal opportunities in employment.
 You and any job applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics).

-2.1 This policy sets out our approach to equal opportunities and the avoidance of discrimination at work.
+2.1 This policy, in compliance with the Equality Act 2010, sets out our approach to equal opportunities and the avoidance of discrimination at work.
 It applies to all aspects of employment with us, including recruitment, pay and conditions, training, appraisals, promotion, conduct at work, disciplinary and grievance procedures, and termination of employment.

 2.2 This policy covers all employees, officers, consultants, contractors, volunteers, interns, casual workers and agency workers.

 2.3 This policy does not form part of any employee's contract of employment and we may amend it at any time.

 3.1 You must not unlawfully discriminate against or harass other people including current and former employees, job applicants, clients, customers, suppliers and visitors.
 This applies in the workplace, outside the workplace (when dealing with customers, suppliers or other work-related contacts), and on work-related trips or events including social events.

 3.2 The following forms of discrimination are prohibited under this policy and are unlawful:

 (a) Direct discrimination: treating someone less favourably because of a Protected Characteristic.
 For example, rejecting a job applicant because of their religious views or because of their sexual orientation.

 (b) Indirect discrimination: a provision, criterion or practice that applies to everyone but adversely affects people with a particular Protected Characteristic more than others, and is not justified.
 Such a requirement would be discriminatory unless it can be justified.